Skip to Content

 Educator Preview

 The page you send your principal.
-A guided walkthrough of all six financial concepts in the book, with actual illustrations, a 7-stop story timeline, standards-at-a-glance across Jump$tart, Common Core, and CEE, bulk pricing tiers, and a cliffhanger that makes administrators want to read the ending.
+A guided walkthrough of every financial concept covered, with actual illustrations, a 7-stop story timeline, standards-at-a-glance across Jump$tart, Common Core, and CEE, bulk pricing tiers, and a cliffhanger that makes administrators want to read the ending.
 Scroll-animated, smartboard-ready, built for the person who signs the purchase order.

 FREE